strepkov/demonstrator/paper/draft.md

 ### Solution for Example 2 (Elk Test)

-The second task is to run between cones to pass maneuverability test.
+In this solution we have to use similar principles like in the previous one.
+Use the interface firstly and then connect the elements and implement them.
+The main difference between the parking test and this task, that we want to give the feeling how the car responds on the objects on the track and how maneuverable it can be.
+The task is to run between cones to pass maneuverability test.
 To solve the task, we can use just two modules:
 1. A Module which controls the speed of the car.
 2. A Module which controls the steering angle of the car.

 <img src="https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/utilities/demonstrator/raw/presentation1007/paper/img/controller04.svg" alt="drawing" width="600px" height="500px"/>

 The velocity module controls a speed of the car don't allow to drive too fast to be able to react on the cones.
 And the steering module reacts on cones by changing the directions of driving.
 We are using the side left forward and side right forward sensors to measure distances to cones.
 When these sensors have passed a cone, we assume that it is time to start the car rotation in opposite direction.
-Pretty simple!

-> describe here what is different than from the solution in 1
+Pretty simple, but we can see how the speed influence on the car maneuverability.

 ## Conclusion